0xJasonMurray/manageusers/README.md

 Overview
 --------------
-Puppet module to manage user accounts.
+Puppet module to manage users, groups, and ssh keys.

 Use